gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Richard Bergoin](https://github.com/kenji21).

-### Support for different test frameworks for Java projects in Build Init Plugin
+### Support for different test frameworks for Java projects in Build Init plugin

-It is now possible to use [Spock framework](https://code.google.com/p/spock/) or [TestNG](http://testng.org/doc/index.html) instead of JUnit for Java projects in the [Build Init Plugin](userguide/build_init_plugin.html) by using the following command:
+It is now possible to use [Spock framework](https://code.google.com/p/spock/) or [TestNG](http://testng.org/doc/index.html) instead of JUnit for Java projects in the [Build Init plugin](userguide/build_init_plugin.html) by using the following command:

     gradle init --type java-library --test-framework spock